 Step 1: List Position Details

 - Title: This is the role’s complete job title.
-Examples include personal assistant, virtual assistant, administrator, receptionist, office manager, and executive assistant.
+Examples include personal assistant, virtual assistant, administrator, receptionist, office manager, office assistant, admin assistant, and executive assistant.

 - Department: Identify the department that the employee will work in.
 Common departments for administrative assistants include Human Resources, Operations, and Administration.